 Summer Language Immersion Program 2018

 Live immersed in French language and culture this summer.
-Whether you're an absolute beginner who has never spoken a word of French or an advanced speaker who is hoping to practice French in a real-world setting, you will dramatically improve your French language skills at the Academy.
+Whether you're an absolute beginner who has never spoken a word of French or an advanced speaker who is hoping to practice French in a real world setting, you will dramatically improve your French language skills at the Academy.

-For summer 2018, join us at Green Mountain College in Poultney, Vermont, for a U.S.–based immersion program open to rising 8th-12th grade students, from beginners to advanced French speakers.
-Or choose to study abroad in Nantes, France, which is open to rising 9th–12th grade students with at least one year of French study (rising 9th graders must have at least 2 years Middle school French language study).
+For summer 2018, join us at Green Mountain College in Poultney, Vermont, for a U.S. based immersion program open to rising 8th-12th grade students, from beginners to advanced French speakers.
+Or choose to study abroad in Nantes, France, which is open to rising 9th-12th grade students with at least one year of French study (rising 9th graders must have at least 2 years Middle school French language study).

-For four weeks, all programming, events, activities, field trips, meetings and meals will be in French.
+For four weeks, all programming, events, activities, field trips, meetings, and meals will be in French.
 From morning assembly until lights out, you’ll be immersed in language with a group of peers at the same competency level as you.
 The curriculum is organized by themes that help you navigate life in this new environment and is based on the longstanding tradition of immersion education at Middlebury College's Language Schools.

 Why Learn French?

 America’s fascination with Parisian style has made French one of the most sophisticated choices for second language study.
 But apart from giving French speakers that certain allure—or je ne sais quoi—French is quickly becoming an important global language.
-Today, French is spoken on every continent and by an estimated 220-300 million people worldwide.
+Today, French is spoken on every continent and by an estimated 220–300 million people worldwide.
 It is still the second language used for communication by the United Nations and at Olympic events.
-According to Forbes magazine, a study by investment bank Natixis predicted that French will be the most spoken language in the world by 2050, noting its predominance on the continent of Africa—a massive, potential economic powerhouse that’s been steadily gaining ground in recent years.
+According to Forbes magazine, a study conductued by Natixis, an investment bank, predicted that French will be the most spoken language in the world by 2050, noting its predominance on the continent of Africa—a massive, potential economic powerhouse that’s been steadily gaining ground in recent years.

 French Academy students will gain an appreciation for French language and culture through cuisine, art, history, music, dance, geography, and politics.
 Cultural exploration may include: